mangiafrangette/thesis-report/_posts/2020-16-10-tenth-week.markdown

 Three journals still need a manual *scraping* for a total of 370 articles.
 I plan to do this in two days if my eyes can take the effort.

 # Issues
-DSH still blocks me, help - The return
+Cannot get data from DSH

 # TBD
 - ADHO conference proceedings